Indian School of Business: Young Leaders' Programme

 The Young Leaders' Programme (YLP) select undergraduate students for mentoring over a period of two years while they work.
 These individuals are also awarded a scholarship of ₹100,000 (approx. US$2000) during the course of the programme.
 Mentored students can join ISB following successful completion of the work-mentorship programme.
 45 undergraduate students were selected for when the programme began in 2011.

 YLP at Hyderabad includes integrated budgetary system (IBS), integrated financing system (IFS), management information service (MIS) marketing, and management control system (MCS).

 Management Programme in Public Policy

 The Management Programme in Public Policy (MPPP) began in 2015 and was developed by the Bharti Institute of Public Policy in consultation with The Fletcher School of Law and Diplomacy.
 The programme is oriented towards mid-career professionals, examining public policy perspectives on a wide range of economic and management subjects.
 The first class of students were drawn from government, public sector and civil society organisations.

 ISB Policy Conclave

-Every year ISB Organizing Policy Conclave Program, This Policy Conclaveis a policy summit that brings together luminaries from the public sector, private sector and the civil society along with the brightest minds at ISB to discuss policy issues.
-The idea is to focus on shaping the dialogue, setting the narrative and focusing agenda on issues that really matter for the India beyond 2020.